opf/openproject/docs/installation-and-operations/installation/docker/README.md

 1. Multiple containers (recommended), each with a single process inside, using a Compose file.
 Allows to easily choose which services you want to run, and simplifies scaling and monitoring aspects.

 2. One container with all the processes inside.
 Easy but not recommended for production.
-This is the legacy behaviour.
+This is the legacy behavior.

 ## One container per process (recommended)